voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.4.0

+* Feature: Exposes an EventSource at `api/mentions/live` that notifies about new WebMentions.
+It accepts same arguments as `api/mentions`.
+Thanks @stuartlangridge for pushing this!
+(Built on top of PostgreSQL NOTIFY/LISTEN functionality so no new dependencies)
+* Feature: The embeddable mention list implements the new EventSource to get realtime updates of new WebMentions
+* Feature: Both `api/mentions` and `api/mentions/live` have received CORS-headers and can be requested from everywhere!

 ### 0.3.11

 * Feature: Return `targets` in `api/mentions` so that one more easily can ask the API for all mentions of a site